PracticingDeveloper/practicingruby.com/_posts/2013-10-01-low-level-computing.md

 categories: articles
 author: Gregory Brown
 permalink: articles/low-level-computing
+summary: Implement a minimal simulator of the classic 6502 processor using nothing but JRuby.
+issue_number: '7.5'
 ---

 > This issue of Practicing Ruby was directly inspired by Nick Morgan's